-There are many health benefits of air frying including being a healthier alternative to deep frying, decreasing the calorie content of food and being a lower fat method of cooking.
+There are many health benefits of air frying food including it being a healthier alternative to deep frying, decreasing the calorie content of food, and being a lower fat method of cooking.
 In this post we will review the many air fryer health benefits.

-If you’ve been following me for a while now you know that I am obsessed with using my air fryer to cook.
-It saves so much time, doesn’t heat up my whole kitchen, and is actually a healthier way of cooking compared to some other methods.
+If you've been following me for a while now you know that I love using my air fryer to cook.
+It saves so much time, doesn't heat up my whole kitchen, and is actually a healthier way of cooking compared to some other cooking methods.

 You can cook many different foods in an air fryer, and because they are so quick and easy to use they have become a very popular kitchen appliance.
 They are touted as a healthier way of preparing your favorite fried foods, so I thought it was important to review the health benefits of air frying, and whether the benefits do outweigh the risks of using an air fryer.

 Air fryers require a fraction of the cooking oil that deep fryers need, so compared to deep frying, using an air fryer is a much healthier option for traditional fried food.
 In fact, studies comparing the characteristics of deep-fried and air-fried French fries found that air-frying resulted in food with substantially less fat compared to deep frying.

 Not only are you using less cooking oil, this also often leads to food that is lower in both fat and calories.
 You only need a small amount of oil to cook foods in an air fryer that taste just like they've been deep fried.
 Foods like French fries, fish sticks, fried chicken, egg rolls, onion rings and more!

 Plus most deep fried foods are cooked in oils and fats that are not great for our health such as trans fats.
 Trans fats are associated with an increased risk of many health conditions, including heart disease, cancer, diabetes, and obesity.